psanse/BitGraph/graph/readme.md

 EXTERNAL SOURCES
 -------------------------------

-GRAPH supports ASCII DIMACS, Matrix Market Exchange and Edge list formats.
+GRAPH supports DIMACS, Matrix Market Exchange and Edge list text formats.
 A few examples of undirected graphs in different formats may be found in the *data* folder.
 To load a graph from file pass the appropriate filename to the constructor:

     graph g("brock200_1.clq");				//reads "brock200_1.clq" file in DIMACS, MTX, or EDGES format